ajfuhr/how-to-code-alerts/README.md

 In Closing
 ----------

 I know, these alerts are basic as hell, but if you really want to dive into this, you can do some amazing stuff!
-Learn more about HTML and CSS, specifically CSS animations and HTML img tags, and you can really go wild!
+Learn more about HTML and CSS, specifically CSS animations and element positioning, and you can really go wild!
 Let me know what you create with this, as well!